 The combination of these advanced electronics, incredibly strong armor and massive firepower make the M1 an almost unbeatable opponent in tank warfare.
 But evolving technology will eventually surpass the M1, and the weapon will take its place alongside the dozens of other tanks that have come and gone over the years.
 In the world of military science, technological superiority has a short life span.

-For more information about the M1 and other weaponry, check out the links on the next page.
+For more information about the M1 and other weaponry, check out the links below.